collocations.org

 The government is not prepared to tolerate this situation any longer.

-VERB + TOLERATE
+VERB + tolerate

-I will not tolerate this behaviour!
+I will not tolerate this conduct!

 2. not be affected by difficult conditions